 This project uses randomisation of access to an online job portal for firms seeking entry-level workers in Bangalore, India to test whether frictions in the labour recruitment process constrain the growth and productivity of small and growing firms.
 Specifically, the experiment will test whether online portals can do screening and background verifications to improve recruitment pools and ultimately reduce hiring constraints for firms.

-The second round of proposals will close on 29th March 2020 and will reopen later in the year.
+The current round of proposals will close on 30th April 2021 and will reopen later in the year.
 To learn more click here.